ExplicITConsulting/set-outlooksignatures.com/search.md

                 return;
             }

+            // Report the search to Matomo, including the search result count if (typeof _paq !== 'undefined') {
+                _paq.push(['trackSiteSearch',
+                    query, // The search keyword
+                    false, // Search category (optional, set to false) false // The number of results shown to the user (optional, set to false) ]);
+            }

             // Perform the search with advanced options const rawResults = index.search(query, {
                 limit: 99, // Limit the number of results